Group releases information about crop insurance payouts made in 2011

 USDA data released by the Environmental Working Group show that 177 Oklahoma farmers received more than $100,000 in government aid to buy crop insurance; of those, 13 received more than $250,000 and one received more than $500,000.

-According to the group, Congress prohibited the USDA from releasing the names of the policyholders.
+According to the group, Congress prohibited the

 The Environmental Working Group, which for many years has supplemented its advocacy for lower farm subsidies with hard data about who receives them, has focused recently on crop insurance.